thosgood/this-weeks-finds/markdown/101-151/week143.md

 8) GRAVITON homepage, <http://www.das.inpe.br/graviton/project.html>

-There are also other gravitational wave detectors being built\... but ultimately, the really best ones will probably be built in outer space.
+There are also other gravitational wave detectors being built... but ultimately, the really best ones will probably be built in outer space.
 There are two good reasons for this.
 First, outer space is big: when you're trying to detect very small distortions of the geometry of